-In 2022, Tornator changed the valuation method used for its Finnish forest assets, introducing a market transaction-based valuation method.
-Tornator also changed its accounting principles for land area from acquisition cost-based method to revaluation method.
-The change applies to all of the Group's countries of operation.
 In the revaluation of land area, the fair value of land is compared to the acquisition cost of the area.
 The cost is determined by allocating 11% of the original cost of forest assets to the land area, while the remaining 89% is allocated to biological assets.
-The same allocation principle is also used in the cash flow statement, in which the acquisition cost of forest assets is divided between land area and biological assets.
+The same allocation principle is also used in the cash flow statement, in which the acquisition cost of forest assest is divided between land area and biological assets.